vkhodygo/topy/examples/README.md

 # Running the 'optimise.py' script
 In a terminal/console, type:

-	python optimise.py <filename>.tpd
+	$ python optimise.py <filename>.tpd

+for single threaded FEA, or:

+    $ mpirun -n 2 python3 -m mpi4py optimise.py <filename>.tpd

-in the relevant example directory.
+for multiprocessing (2 processes, in this case), in the relevant example directory.

 # Animations
 All 3D animations were created with the help of *ParaView 3* and *ImageMagick*.
 In *ParaView*, save the animation as a sequence of PNGs, or directly as an AVI (produces larger files). *gifsicle* is another option to produce GIFs from stills.